br3ndonland/inboard/docs/logging.md

 INFO       Uvicorn running on http://0.0.0.0:80 (Press CTRL+C to quit)
 ```

-Make a request to an endpoint that should be logged, using an HTTP client like [HTTPie](https://httpie.io/) or the [HTTPX CLI](https://www.python-httpx.org/):
+Make a request to an endpoint that should be logged, using an HTTP client like [HTTPie](https://httpie.io/):

 ```sh
 ❯ http :8000 -b